-When it comes to email, it’s usually a case of can’t live with it, can’t live without it.
-These messages make up an essential part of modern-day communications, but sorting through them takes up an inordinate amount of time, time that could be spent doing something more productive.
+Often, email is a case of can’t live with it, can’t live without it.
+These messages are an essential part of modern-day communications, but sorting through them takes up an inordinate amount of time—time that could be spent doing something more productive.

-Fortunately, if Gmail is your email service of choice, it comes with a number of features for blasting through your incoming messages quickly.
-On top of that, there are plenty of helpful add-ons for getting down to an empty inbox as efficiently as possible.
+Fortunately, if Gmail is your email service of choice, it has a number of features that will help you blast through your incoming messages.
+On top of that, there are plenty of add-ons that will assist you in getting down to an empty inbox—the coveted “Inbox Zero”—as efficiently as possible.

-The key is offloading as much work as possible to automatic filters and other tools that will do some of the organizing for you, leaving you to deal with what’s really important.
-Here are five tricks for making inbox zero a reality.
+The key is offloading as much work as possible to automatic filters and other tools that will do some organizing for you, leaving you to deal with what’s really important.
+When you’re done, you should have a nice, clean Gmail inbox.

 1. Get Gmail to prioritize your messages

 If you haven’t set up tabs in Gmail, now’s the time to do it.
-Click the cog icon (top right in the web interface) and then choose Configure inbox to choose which categories show up on screen.
-Gmail will try and guess which messages are important, and you can help it along by clicking the importance marker to the left of any truly significant conversation.
+Click the cog icon (top right in the web interface), choose See all settings, select Inbox from the labels at the top of the page, and find the Categories heading.
+For each box you check next to the options here, Gmail will add a new tab with that title to your inbox and sort all relevant emails into it.
+Click Save Changes at the bottom of the options screen to lock in your edits.
+As time goes on, Google will also try to guess which messages are important, and you can help it by clicking the importance marker (a right-pointing arrow) to the left of any truly significant conversation.

-What’s more, you can drag emails between tabs to teach Gmail how to sort your messages in the future based on type or sender.
-How is this helpful for reaching inbox zero?
-Well, you can ignore the less important categories (Social, Updates) in your inbox until the end of the day, then spend a few minutes managing and processing all these messages in bulk.
+What’s more, you can drag emails between tabs to teach Google how to sort your messages in the future based on type or sender.
+How can this help you reach Inbox Zero in Gmail?
+Well, you can ignore the less important categories (like Social and Updates) until the end of the day, then spend a few minutes managing and processing these messages in bulk.

 2. Set up your own filters

-Filters are one of the key ways you can organize your incoming messages automatically.
-Click the down arrow in the search box at the top of the screen to set up some search terms.
-Then click Create filter… to set it up.
-You can also create new filters from the drop-down message available next to each message (choose Filter messages like this).
+Filters are one of the key ways you can automatically organize your incoming messages.
+Click the filters icon (three sliders) on the right end of the Gmail search box to set up some search terms.
+Then click Create filter to set it up.
+You can also create new filters from individual messages by clicking the three vertical dots in an email’s top right corner and choosing Filter messages like this.